Eurydia/practice-web-accessibility/HTML and CSS overview/Semantic element recipes/Tables.md

 # Tables

 > [!cite] Citation
+>
 > - [HTML specification](https://html.spec.whatwg.org/multipage/tables.html)
 > - [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table)

+## Common practices

+### Adding collapsible caption

+A `details` element and a `summary` element may be placed in the `caption` element of a table to provide a collapsible caption.

+The practice of placing a `details` and a `summary` element in a `caption` element is demonstrated in HTML specification.

+An example is given on [4.9.1.1 Techniques for describing tables (HTML  specification)](https://html.spec.whatwg.org/multipage/tables.html#table-descriptions-techniques) section.

+### Adding header column

+A `th` element may be added as the first child of `tr` elements in `tbody`, which create a header column.

+In such tables, the top-left header cell is left empty.

+This example is shown in [4.9.2 The caption element (HTML specification)](https://html.spec.whatwg.org/multipage/tables.html#the-caption-element) section.

+### Omitting footer

+A table may omit its `tfoot` element if it does not need summary rows for its column.

+Through out the [HTML specification](https://html.spec.whatwg.org/multipage/tables.html) many examples omit the footer.

 ## Recipes

-Every table shown here will have a `caption` element, a `thead`, and a `tbody` element with minor differences.
+Every table shown here have a `caption` element, a `thead`, and a `tbody` element.

-They can be categorized using a few characteristics:

-**Adding collapsible caption**

-A `details` element and a `summary` element can be placed in the `caption` element of a table to provide a collapsible caption.

-**Adding header column**

-A `th` element may be added as the first child of `tr` elements in `tbody`, which create a header column.

-Note that the top-left header cell does not need to be filled in.

-**Omitting footer**

-The `tfoot` element of a table may be omitted.

 ### Typical table